 As a secular and democratic community, the kibbutz—first founded in 1910—strove to implement egalitarian principles as expressed in the slogan: “From each according to his ability, to each according to his needs.”
-In addition, from the 1920s on, due to kibbutz women’s collective action, gender equality became part and parcel of the kibbutz movement’s normative discourse, a kind of “self-understood symbol of this classless society” (Bernstein, 1992; Fogiel-Bijaoui, 1992; Izraeli, 1992; Near, 1992; Reinharz, 1992).
+In addition, from the 1920s on, due to kibbutz women’s collective action, gender equality became part and parcel of the kibbutz movement’s normative discourse, a kind of “self-understood symbol of this classless society” (Bernstein, 1992; Fogiel-Bijaoui, 1992a; Fogiel-Bijaoui 1992b; Izraeli, 1992; Near, 1992; Reinharz, 1992; Ben Rafael, 2011).

-Nearly a century later, however, the kibbutz is strongly marked by social and economic stratification; privatization—i.e., transfer of functions from the community to the individual and the family—is in process, while the introduction of differential remunerations for work may give a decisive coup de grace to the egalitarian ideology (Topel, 1995; Ben Rafael, 1997; Achouch, 2000; Ben-Rafael, Topel, 2003, Avrahami, 2002).
-Moreover, it appears that the kibbutz today—more than ever in the past—is a gendered, male-oriented and male-dominated community (Palgi et al. 1983; Palgi and Adar, 1997; Zamir, 1999; Adar, 2002; Lieblich, 2002).
+More than a century later, however, the kibbutz is marked by social and economic stratification, while the introduction of differential remunerations for work has given a decisive coup de grace to the former egalitarian ideology (Achouch, 2000; Ben-Rafael, Topel, 2003; Avrahami, 2002).
+Moreover, it appears that the kibbutz today is a gendered, male-oriented, and male-dominated community (Palgi et al. 1983; Palgi and Adar, 1997; Zamir, 1999; Lieblich, 2002; Fogiel - Bijaoui and Palgi, forthcoming 2021).

-What follows seeks to provide a coherent framework for describing and understanding this captivating “venture in utopia” (Spiro, 1971) and the gender order institutionalized in that community.
-Thus, focusing on women’s and men’s agency to analyze the kibbutz’s gender order and the dynamics of social change, we shall relate to four interrelated factors: 1.
-The social construction of women in the kibbutz, which equates womanhood and motherhood while, at the same time, the social construction of men identifies manhood as the effective symbol of kibbutz ideology and kibbutz organization.
-(On the social construction of masculinity see Connell, 1995; MacInnes, 1998; Whitehead and Barrett, 2001).
+To provide a coherent framework for describing and understanding this captivating “venture in utopia” (Spiro, 1971) and the gender order institutionalized in that community, this entry focuses on women’s and men’s agency to analyze the kibbutz’s gender order and the dynamics of social change through four interrelated factors: 1.
+The social construction of women in the kibbutz, which equates womanhood and motherhood, while the social construction of men identifies manhood as the effective symbol of kibbutz ideology and kibbutz organization.
 2. The normative meaning given in the kibbutz to gender equality, constructed here as women’s ascension to the level of men.
 3. The gendered allocation of tasks and the structure of the apparatus of production.
 4. The institutionalization of parental roles.

-Women’s history in the kibbutz can be conceived of as women’s Sisyphean attempts—at the collective and at the individual level—to be both normative mothers and equal haverot (female members) in a male-dominated utopian community which institutionalized equality according to masculine standards.
-(On the social construction of motherhood, cf: De Beauvoir, 1975; Badinter, 1980; Rich, 1985; Le Faucheur, 1998; Berkovitch, 1999; Lamdan, 2001.)
+Women’s history in the kibbutz can be conceived of as women’s Sisyphean attempts—at the collective and the individual level—to be both normative mothers and equal haverot (female members) in a male-dominated utopian community that institutionalized equality according to masculine standards.

-As a matter of fact, in the kevuzah—a small, intimate agricultural collective and the forerunner of the kibbutz during the Second Aliyah—it seems that the conscious rebellion against traditional Jewish society did not extend to women’s rights and duties: the women were automatically assigned to the kitchen and the laundry, and with the birth of the first children they were automatically given prime responsibility for child-care; moreover, women suffered from the degrading attitudes of the men (Maimon, 1955; Bernstein and Lipman, 1992; Izraeli, 1992; Shilo, 1992; Bernstein, 2001).
+In the kevuzah—a small, intimate agricultural collective and the forerunner of the kibbutz during the Second Aliyah—it seems that the conscious rebellion against traditional Jewish society did not extend to women’s rights and duties: the women were automatically assigned to the kitchen and the laundry, and with the birth of the first children they were automatically given prime responsibility for child care; moreover, women suffered from the degrading attitudes of the men (Maimon, 1955; Bernstein and Lipman, 1992; Izraeli, 1992; Shilo, 1992; Bernstein, 2001).

-By 1914, at the end of the Second Aliyah, the status of women within the collective was radically transformed: the rigid, traditional and gendered allocation of tasks had loosened up with time.
-Men had indeed agreed to participate from time to time—and not on a regular basis—in performing the “dirty work” hitherto reserved for women: dishwashing, lighting the stoves, carrying heavy pots, chopping wood, cleaning the floor, etc. On the other hand, women had become agriculturalists and had even developed new branches of agriculture, especially that of market gardening.
-In addition, after the birth of several children, a communal child-care system was established since mothers like Miriam Baratz, the first mother in Deganyah (Sinai, 2002), positively refused to give up their work within the kevuzah.
-It is important to stress that though “collective care” was considered most revolutionary, it included neither night hours nor a common dormitory, but “only” the care given the child during the daytime.
-After the day’s work the child rejoined its parents, played with them and slept in their room.
+By 1914, at the end of the Second Aliyah, the status of women within the collective was radically transformed; the rigid, traditional, and gendered allocation of tasks had loosened up with time.
+Men had agreed to participate from time to time (not on a regular basis) in performing the “dirty work” hitherto reserved for women: dishwashing, lighting the stoves, carrying heavy pots, chopping wood, cleaning the floor, etc. On the other hand, women had become agriculturalists and had even developed new branches of agriculture, especially market gardening.
+In addition, after the birth of several children, a communal child-care system was established, since mothers like Miriam Baratz, the first mother in Deganyah, positively refused to give up their work within the kevuzah.
+Although “collective care” was considered most revolutionary, however, it included neither night hours nor a common dormitory, but “only” the care given the child during the daytime.
+After the day’s work the child rejoined its parents, played with them, and slept in their room.
 Nevertheless, such a day-care system did not arouse enthusiasm on the part of all the “founding mothers”—quite the contrary.
-It therefore became necessary to convince most of them that they could give up taking care of their baby in the daytime without the child suffering as a result (Fogiel-Bijaoui, 1992).
+Most of them had to be convinced that they could give up taking care of their baby in the daytime without the child suffering as a result (Fogiel-Bijaoui, 1992a and Fogiel -Bijaoui b).

 Between these positive developments and gender equality, however, there was a long way to go, and in fact within the kevuzah women were never the equals of their male companions.
-They never entered agricultural production on an equal footing with men; since they were not defined as full-fledged members of the kevuzah, they had no direct earnings and were employed by the male members as wage labor, while their monthly income was less than that of men, even if they worked in agriculture.
+They never entered agricultural production on an equal footing with men; since they were not defined as full-fledged members of the kevuzah, they had no direct earnings and were employed by the male members as wage labor, and even if they worked in agriculture their monthly income was less than that of men.
 Moreover, they were not always invited to take part in the kevuzah’s internal decision-making.
-Last but not least, from the very beginning only the women operated the services allocated to the newborn, without the men entering the scene: children were cared for by the women of the kevuzah—by their mothers and the other women acting as “surrogate mothers” while the role of the father generally consisted only of playing with his child.
+Last but not least, from the very beginning only the women operated the services for children, without the men entering the scene: children were cared for by the women of the kevuzah—by their mothers and the other women acting as “designated mothers,” while the father’s role generally consisted only of playing with his child.

-As a result, not only did the kibbutz family no longer function as a production unit, but its function as a consumer unit was reduced to a minimum, while its educative function was largely restricted, since education and child-care were mostly the task of the community (Shepher and Fogiel-Bijaoui, 1992).
-At this time, the kibbutz family cell constituted primarily an “emotional shelter” for its members.
-A parent-child relationship did of course exist, but it was placed under the vigilant eye of the community, personified by the metapelet, the woman in charge of child-care.
-And so, once out of the hospital, the newborns were housed in the “children’s house” and spent only a few hours daily with their parents, in the afternoon (between two and four hours, depending on their age).
+As a result, not only did the kibbutz family no longer function as a production unit, but its function as a consumer unit was reduced to a minimum and its educative function was largely restricted, since education and child-care were mostly the task of the community (Shepher and Fogiel-Bijaoui, 1992).
+The kibbutz family cell now constituted primarily an “emotional shelter” for its members.
+A parent-child relationship did of course exist, but it was placed under the vigilant eye of the community, personified by the metapelet, the woman in charge of child care.
+Once out of the hospital, the newborns were housed in the “children’s house” and spent only a few hours daily with their parents in the afternoon (between two and four hours, depending on their age).
 Modes of education were determined by the kibbutz committee on education.
-As for the “great fundamental decisions,” they were made by the general assembly of the kibbutz (ibid).
+As for the “great fundamental decisions,” they were made by the general assembly of the kibbutz.

 It is amazing that gender inequality persisted within such a revolutionary framework, in such a radical society, clearly committed to gender equality.
-In 1926, for instance, in the work archives of kibbutz Tel-Yosef—one of the first kibbutzim, founded in 1923—agriculture (the prestigious branch) was conducted almost totally by men, while services (construed as the “non-productive branch”) were almost entirely conducted by women (Rozen, 1984, 77).
+In 1926, for instance, in kibbutz Tel-Yosef (one of the first kibbutzim, founded in 1923), agriculture (the prestigious branch) was conducted almost totally by men, while services (construed as the “non-productive branch”) were almost entirely conducted by women.

-Such a gendered division of labor also existed with regard to the key positions of the kibbutzim, as for example at En-Harod, the first kibbutz, founded in 1921.
+Such a gendered division of labor also existed with regard to the key positions of the kibbutzim, as for example at En-Harod, the first kibbutz, founded in 1921 (Kaminsky, 2019).
 Yokheved Bat-Rachel, one of the leading figures of the kibbutz, writes: